 - Attainable: While setting your goals high is awesome, make sure it’s something you can actually accomplish.
 Consider what will be required of you to complete this goal, and carefully consider whether you have that to give.

 - Relevant: Make sure your goal is in harmony with your core values and what you’re working toward in life.
 If your ultimate dream is to work from home full-time, then setting a goal of $1,000/month in the first year is awesome because you’re totally moving in the right direction!

-- Time Bound: Don’t make the time frame for reaching your goals open-ended.
+- Time-Bound: Don’t make the time frame for reaching your goals open-ended.
 We tend to take as long to accomplish a task as we are allowed.
 If your goals are completely open-ended, they may never seem urgent enough to get to.
 As you can see, we set a time frame of one year in the goal we’re using as an example.

 - Exciting: Let’s be real, it’s going to be a lot easier to make time to work on goals that excite and inspire you.
 Emotions are a big factor when it comes to goal-setting, and you’re far more likely to reach for things that excite you.

-Step 5: Invest in Growth
+Step 5: Invest in growth

-Time is certainly the biggest investment you’ll make in your side hustle, but there will be some financial investment as well.
-The good news is that most side hustles, such as blogging, are relatively cheap to start, and you can increase your investment as you start making an income.
+Time is certainly the biggest investment you’ll make in your side hustle.
+But there will be some financial investment as well.
+The good news is that many side hustles are relatively cheap to start.
+And you can increase your investment as you start making an income.

 Some of the investments you’ll make in your side hustle will be tools, such as those to start your email list or market yourself on social media.